mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 ## Acknowledgements

-* [raspberrypisig/pizero-usb-hid-keyboard](https://github.com/raspberrypisig/pizero-usb-hid-keyboard): This was the first sample code I found that successfully installed the virtual USB HID device on my Pi.
+* [raspberrypisig/pizero-usb-hid-keyboard](https://github.com/raspberrypisig/pizero-usb-hid-keyboard) was the first sample code I found that successfully installed the virtual USB HID device on my Pi.
 * [Fmstrat/diy-ipmi](https://github.com/Fmstrat/diy-ipmi) was an inspiration for this project and proved that it was possible to make a Pi function as a KVM over IP device.
-* [Rafael Medina](https://www.rmedgar.com/blog/using-rpi-zero-as-keyboard-send-reports) for providing the most readable explanation of the HID protocol I found.
+* [Rafael Medina](https://www.rmedgar.com/blog/using-rpi-zero-as-keyboard-send-reports) provided the most readable explanation of the HID protocol I found.
 * The Linux developers who added USB HID functionality